mindspore-lab/mindocr/docs/en/datasets/icdar2015.md

 ```
 The three files are only needed for training word recognition models.
 Training text detection models does not require the three files.

 ### E2E

-The nine files downloaded from [web](https://rrc.cvc.uab.es/?ch=4&com=downloads) for task 4 are the union of the four files in the text localization task (task 1) and five vocabulary files
+The nine files downloaded for task 4 are the union of the four files in the text localization task (task 1) and five vocabulary files
 ```
 ch4_training_vocabulary.txt
 ch4_training_vocabularies_per_image.zip